-In the Southern hemisphere (SH), the plots of monthly mean \overline{T} in Figures 5(a-c) show a relative warming of the Antarctic lower stratosphere by up to $\sim 1\,\mathrm{K}$ during the SH dynamically active season (October-December).
-This reflects a decrease in the equator-to-pole temperature gradient, and is coincident with a weakening of the climatological westerly jet throughout the stratosphere by up to $\sim 3\,\mathrm{m\,s^{-1}}$ (Figures 5(a-c)).
-In mid-winter (June-August; JJA), there is an easterly anomaly in the midlatitudes (30-60 °S) of up to $\sim 3\,\mathrm{m\,s^{-1}}$ (see Figure 7), which reflects a weakening of the westerlies on the equatorward flank of the stratospheric jet.
+In the Southern Hemisphere (SH), the plots of monthly mean \overline{T} in Figures 5a-5c show a relative warming of the Antarctic lower stratosphere by up to ~1 K during the SH dynamically active season (October-December).
+This reflects a decrease in the equator-to-pole temperature gradient and is coincident with a weakening of the climatological westerly jet throughout the stratosphere by up to ~3 m s-1 (Figures 5f-5h).
+In midwinter (June, July, and August; JJA), there is an easterly anomaly in the midlatitudes (30-60°S) of up to ~3 m s-1 (see Figure 7), which reflects a weakening of the westerlies on the equatorward flank of the stratospheric jet.
 These changes in circulation which extend throughout the stratosphere are in contrast to the response in austral summer (January-February), where the subtropical easterly anomaly is mainly confined to the upper stratosphere and mesosphere.

 3.3.
-Tropospheric changes
+Tropospheric Changes

-Circulation changes in the stratosphere during the dynamically active seasons, such as those described in Section 3.2, can impact on the underlying troposphere via stratosphere-troposphere dynamical coupling (see e.g. Gerber et al. [2012] for an overview).
-Furthermore, a number of studies have shown a potential influence of solar variability on the tropical Pacific ocean and the El Niño Southern Oscillation (ENSO) (e.g. Meehl et al. [2009]).
+Circulation changes in the stratosphere during the dynamically active seasons, such as those described in section 3.2, can impact on the underlying troposphere via stratosphere-troposphere dynamical coupling (see, e.g., Gerber et al. [2012] for an overview).
+Furthermore, a number of studies have shown a potential influence of solar variability on the tropical Pacific Ocean and the El Niño - Southern Oscillation (ENSO) [e.g., Meehl et al., 2009].
 We now discuss the changes in the tropospheric state in the grand solar minimum experiment.